Navigating anxiety, identity, or the challenges of growing up?

 If you’re a teen looking for therapy, I’m really glad you found me.

-If you want a space where you can be yourself— talk, laugh, vent, cry, problem solve, or just sit without pressure— I’m here for that.
+If you want a space where you can be yourself—talk, laugh, vent, cry, or just sit without pressure—I’m here for that.

 And if you’re here because someone else thinks therapy is a good idea… I get it.
 You don’t have to pretend or perform.
-You can say what’s really on your mind or not know what to say at all.
+You can say what’s actually on your mind or not know what to say at all.
 We’ll start there.
-Just come as you are.

 What we’ll do together:

-Talk about what’s actually going on and not just the surface stuff
+Talk about what’s really going on—not just the surface stuff

-Make space for the things that feel confusing, heavy, or hard to say out loud
+Make space for things that feel confusing, heavy, or hard to say

-Build tools to handle stress, anxiety, and overwhelming emotions
+Build tools to handle anxiety, stress, and big emotions

-Try new ways of responding to situations so you feel more in control
+Try new ways of responding so you feel more in control

 This isn’t about “fixing” you.

-It’s about helping you handle hard things like your thoughts or emotions, friendships, family stuff, and figuring out who you are.
+It’s about helping you handle real-life stuff—like your emotions, relationships, friendships, family, and figuring out who you are.

-If you’re a family looking for support, welcome.
+If you’re a parent or family looking for support, welcome.

 In our work together, we’ll: